Linda Woolverton

 Linda Woolverton (born December 19, 1952) is an American screenwriter, playwright, and novelist, whose most prominent works include the screenplays and books of several acclaimed Disney films and stage musicals.
-She is the first woman to have written an animated feature for Disney, Beauty and the Beast (1991), which is also the first animated film ever to be nominated for Best Picture (at the Academy Awards).
+She is the first woman to have written an animated feature for Disney, Beauty and the Beast (1991), which is also the first animated film ever to be nominated for the Academy Award for Best Picture.
 She also co-wrote the screenplay of The Lion King (1994), provided additional story material for Mulan (1998), and adapted her own Beauty and the Beast screenplay into the book of the Broadway adaptation of the film, for which she received a Tony Award nomination and won an Olivier Award.

 Her recent work includes the screenplays for Alice in Wonderland (2010) and Maleficent (2014), both of which were significant box office successes.
-The former made her the first female screenwriter with a sole writing credit on a film that grossed $1 billion dollars.
+The former made her the first female screenwriter with a sole writing credit on a film that grossed $1 billion.
 She subsequently wrote the screenplays of the sequels for both of those films—Alice Through the Looking Glass (2016) and Maleficent: Mistress of Evil (2019).

 Early life and education

 Woolverton was born in 1952 in Long Beach, California.
 As a child, she began acting in the local children's theater as an escape from what she has described as a "traumatic childhood."
 She graduated from high school in 1969 with honors in the school's theater program.
-She attended the California State University, Long Beach, graduating with a BFA in Theater Arts in 1973.
-After the college graduation, she attended the California State University, Fullerton, to receive a Master's degree in theater for children.
+She attended California State University, Long Beach, graduating with a BFA in Theater Arts in 1973.
+After the college graduation, she attended the California State University, Fullerton.
+She received her Master's degree in theater for children in 1979.